Viola coronifera W.Becker

 Bloom Time: Spring and early summer

 Viola coronifera is one of the rosulate Violas, which have typical "heartsease" flowers, but leaves are arranged in a rosette rather like a Sempervivum.
-The rosette is up to 4 inches (10 cm) tall and up to 2 inches in diameter.
-Leaves are green, ovate, and up to 0.3 inch (7 mm) long.
-Flowers are 5-petaled and bright yellow-orange, located at the leaves' base and form a crown at the top of the rosette, hence its species name.
+The rosette is up to 4 inches (10 cm) tall and 2 inches in diameter.
+Leaves are green, ovate, and up to 0.3 inches (0.7 cm) long.
+Flowers are 5-petaled, bright yellow-orange, located at the base of the leaves and form a crown at the top of the rosette, hence its species name.

 How to Grow and Care